-July 5, 2018 marks the second annual National Injury Prevention Day in Canada, which raises awareness about the devastating effects of predictable and preventable injuries.
+National Injury Prevention Day is marked in Canada each year on July 5 to raise awareness about the devastating effects of predictable and preventable injuries.
 As an advocate for injury prevention, Alberta Blue Cross® is a member of the Preventable coalition and actively participates in injury prevention awareness campaigns throughout the year, addressing topics ranging from drowning and poisoning to helmet safety and falls.

 It’s important to live life to the fullest and take part in activities at home, on the road and at play but in doing so, always be aware of the accidents and injuries that can occur.
 Injury prevention is critical to saving the lives of your loved ones.